-If you are still thinking of what product to start with in your business in the Philippines, why not start with an established product with an awesome Research and Development team backing it up.
+If you are still thinking of what product to start within your business in the Philippines, why not start with an established product with an awesome Research and Development team backing it up.
 The advantage of this business in the Philippines is that you do not have to worry about the product licensing, the bookkeeping (taxes), the logistics (deliveries), and even paying the rent of the office or the warehouse.
-These things are already taken care of the company itself!
+These things are already taken care of by the company itself!
 For purchasing a minimum amount worth of inventory, you can start already doing this business.
-Tools and trainings are provided by the company and it doesn’t look to your educational background nor your working experience.
+Tools and training are provided by the company and it doesn’t look at your educational background nor your working experience.
 All you have to do is to start talking about this great product to all the people you know.

 Since this is already cleared out, what product would you like to endorse?
 What company should you choose?
-Let is start with the product first.
+Let us start with the product first.
 One question is, do you like the product?
 Will you be willing to tell your friends about this amazing product that you are using?
 Will this product help people make their lives easier?
 Is this product continuously improving through their R&D (Research and Development)?
 If your answer is YES to all of the questions, you have found the right product!

 Next is the company.
 Is it a stable company?
 Being listed in a stock market is a very good thing because when a company is publicly traded, it means it is audited by 3rd party institutions.
 To make it simple, the company is not a fraud!
 Next question is, is the company expanding to other markets?
 It shows that the company is growing to reach more people.
 It is not enough that the company has an office or a website because many fly-by-night companies have an office and a website.
-Just think this way, if you’re doing this business for the long-term, then you should be marrying a company who will last.
+Just think this way, if you’re doing this business for the long-term, then you should be marrying a company that will last.
 Lastly, is their compensation plan also changing for the better?
 If yes, it means the company is adapting to the changes happening around the world.
 You know, companies acquired by bigger firms, banks merge.
 So, if that company is your eyeing is stagnant, expect it to get eaten alive soon.

-The challenge in doing Network Marketing as business in the Philippines is people think it is easy money but it is not.
-Just like other businesses in the Philippines, your time and effort is your real investment here and not the small capital you used in buying your initial inventory.
-Your goal here is to educate people that there is a business which they can start part-time but can reward them bigtime 5 to 10 years from now.
+The challenge in doing Network Marketing as a business in the Philippines is people think it is easy money but it is not.
+Just like other businesses in the Philippines, your time and effort are your real investment here and not the small capital you used in buying your initial inventory.
+Your goal here is to educate people that there is a business in which they can start part-time but can reward them bigtime 5 to 10 years from now.
 Training is really required in learning this business.
-Think of it as studying another course in college only it is shorter and much more rewarding in long-term.
+Think of it as studying another course in college only it is shorter and much more rewarding in the long-term.

 I am proud to say that I am working with an MLM company for 6 years and counting.
-That is why I am very confident in putting Network Marketing in this list.
+That is why I am very confident in putting Network Marketing on this list.
 Aside from the advantages I mentioned above.
 You don’t need to do this business for life.
-If you have established enough client base that patronizes your product, which means they regularly buys the product for their daily lives.
+If you have established enough client base that patronizes your product, which means they regularly buy the product for their daily lives.
 Then you will be compensated for the rest of your life.
 This is not a one-time-big-time business.
 It is a relationship and leadership business.
-Just like other business, it will also make you a better person.
+Just like other businesses, it will also make you a better person.
 It is very rewarding to see your clients improving their lives and your teammates also making a difference in their lives by working with you.

 9. Food Catering

 Do you cook awesome recipes that your friends always consult you about cooking a certain dish?
 Or maybe have they suggested they hire you as their personal chef or told you to start an eatery business?
 Have you acquired cooking expertise from the past years, and you don’t know what to do with it?
-Well, I think now is the time to making people love food even more with this small business idea at home!
+Well, I think now is the time for making people love food even more with this small business idea at home!

 When you hear the word ‘catering’, the one thing that automatically comes to your mind are weddings and other social gatherings.
-You are imagining those hundreds of plates, utensils, glasses, and of course different dishes that can feed 250 people or even more.
-It can be possible if you have the money to invest into that but as I previously said, we can make your imagination your ultimate goal.
+You are imagining those hundreds of plates, utensils, glasses, and of course, different dishes that can feed 250 people or even more.
+It can be possible if you have the money to invest in that but as I previously said, we can make your imagination your ultimate goal.

 Are you familiar with Tamayo’s Catering?
 It is one of the most successful catering services in the Philippines.
 Did you know that he started in just making packed lunches for companies?
 In his first catering service, he used the catering tools of his friend.
 But look at his business now.
 It started from his love of cooking, and determination to succeed.
 That is his success story.
 Let us now make yours!

 Think of your signature dishes and start perfecting them.
 I know this is a piece of cake because you have been cooking all your life.
 Now is time to make your cooking prowess be known to the world.
 You can start by talking with your friends that you will start making pack lunches for them as a trial.
-By this you can start right away.
+By this, you can start right away.
 You will need some disposable utensils and food containers.
 It is cheaper than buying trays or glass plates.
 Then you can expand by getting referrals from your friends, mostly their officemates.
 Next time, you will be supplying the whole company with packed lunches.

 The challenge of this kind of business in the Philippines is as your client increases, it is possible the quality of your dish decreases.
 That is where quality control takes place.
 You must have a goal of a number of clients per day.
 Then if you think you can increase them without sacrificing the quality of food and service, increase them little by little.
 Little that you know, you are now able to play in the major league, the catering business!
 Starting small is a lot better than not starting at all.